volume-em/bootstrap2.5d/README.md

 ```

+### Running Snakemake

 Once the directories are setup, the last step is to run snakemake with the given Snakefile.
 ```
 snakemake
 ```

+### Ouptut files

 The Snakefile has multiple outputs.
 The most important are the pytorch model state dicts and predicted segmentation volumes.
 The model state dicts will appear in the models/ directory.
 One will be called supervised.pth and the other called weakly_supervised.pth (these names should be obvious after reading the paper).
-The predicted segmentation volumes will appear in the target\ directory under super_preds/ and weaksuper_preds/.
+The predicted segmentation volumes will appear in the target/ directory under super_preds/ and weaksuper_preds/.

+### Clear Snakemake Outputs and Rerun

 To rerun the Snakefile with different data or hyperparameters, it may be necessary to remove all previously generated snakemake results.
 This can be done manually if only certain output need to be modified.
 For example, to repredict the weaksuper_preds/ only, just remove that directory:
 ```